QA-Mechanic/rest-api-contract-testing/README.md

 ***

 **Note:** This implementation uses JSONPlaceholder as the example API provider.
-Adapt the endpoints and contract specifications to match your specific API requirements.
+Adapt the endpoints and contract specifications to match your specific API requirements abc.